PseudoDistant/MCProjectHotbreak/README.md

 CC0

-Feel free to use the files from this mod (Currently a single mixin, but who knows, maybe I'll grow it in the future.) in any way you'd like. :)
+Feel free to use the files from this mod (Currently a single mixin, but who knows, maybe I'll grow it in the future.) in any way you'd like.
+And if you ever want me to include a hotbreak that you made, don't be afraid to submit a Pull Request. :)